kanidm/kanidm/book/src/choosing_a_domain_name.md

 `idm.local` - This is a bad example as `.local` is an mDNS domain name suffix which means that client machines if they visit another network _may_ try to contact `idm.local` believing they are on their usual network.
-If TLS verification were disabled, this would allow leaking of credentials.
+If TLS certificate verification were disabled, this would allow leaking of credentials.

 `kanidm.com` - This is bad because the use of the top level domain means that any subdomain can access the cookies issued by `kanidm.com`, effectively leaking them to all other hosts.